sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The Directive on Open Government demonstrates the value of documents created by public organizations and encourage their reuse.
 Similarly, to data and information, source code constitutes a vast, diverse and valuable pool of resources that can benefit the knowledge society.
-Sharing will help maximize the growth potential of the digital economy, as communicated in the Digital Standards Guidance for "work in the open by default".
+Sharing will help maximize the growth potential of the digital economy, as communicated in the Digital Standards Guidance for "Work in the open by default".

-> Working in the open increases the transparency of services, increases trust in government, creates an ecosystem that promotes innovation, prevents needing to reinvent the wheel by increasing collaboration within, and external to, government.
+> Working in the open has many benefits, such as: increasing the transparency of services, increasing trust in government, creating an ecosystem that promotes innovation, increasing collaboration within and external to government...

 The goal of this strategy is to enable ESDC to share open source code using a process comparable to the one for its open data and information.